adityagpt30/DoneDeal-Data-Scraping/README.md

     - and many more... :)

 * Many improvements can still be done I know within all the python codes, I am just learning at this time and keeping aside the fact about run- time, clean codes
-* I will work simplifying and cleaning up my code for better performace in the coming days alongside adding new features
+* I will work on simplifying and cleaning up my code for better performace in the coming days alongside adding new features